Table Of Contents

 What Are Vaccines?

 Vaccines are traditionally used to prevent diseases.
 Traditional vaccines are made from small amounts of weak or dead viruses, bacteria and toxins.
-They prepare your immune system to fight diseases so that you don’t get sick.
+They prepare your immune system to fight infections so you don’t get sick.

 syringe filling with vaccine dosage